duganchen/dosbox/ENHANCEMENTS.md

 Please note that the new defaults (no scaler, aspect ratio on) are needed for the shaders to work as designed.

+## Misc Differences

+* physical CD-ROMs are no longer supported (use IMGMOUNT and ISOs instead)
+* "aspect"'s default value is now true
+* "output"'s default value is now "texturenb"
+* "scaler's" default value is now none
+* pixel buffer objects are no longer used for rendering (I've found them to be the cause of a screen corruption bug)
 ## Credit

 This fork either directly uses or builds on the following community contributions: